programming-notes/active-record-intro-objects-challenge/README.md

 This is a list of changes that we need to make.
 We need to be sure that all changes are persisted in the database.

 - Judge 1 rated Dog 2's cuteness to be a 7.
-The cuteness rating was mistakenly entered into the database as 6.
+The cuteness rating was mistakenly entered into the database as a 6.
 Find the record where Judge 1 rated Dog 2, and update cuteness to be a 7.

 - Judge 5 was found to be taking bribes.
 All ratings made by Judge 5 need to be removed from the database.
 Find and delete all ratings made by Judge 5.